pangfumin/BlinkenBone/README.md

-# BlinkenBone - Extend the SimH simulator with real or simulated console panels.
+# BlinkenBone - extend the SimH simulator with real or simulated console panels.

-"BlinkenBone" is an architecture to connect simulators of vintage computers (yes, SimH!) with "Blinkenlight panels".
+"BlinkenBone" is an architecture to connect simulators of vintage computers with "Blinkenlight panels".

 The panels can be vintage physical panels enhanced with modern micro-Linux controllers,